 Are you planning on purchasing your new home with cash and are okay with taking a risk?
 Then technically you do not need to purchase homeowners insurance with hazard insurance clauses.
 But, if you take the more common route of obtaining financing to pay for your new home, then you will need to follow the stipulations of your lender.

 You might have heard the term “hazard insurance on a home loan.”
-This does not mean actual insurance on the mortgage itself, but rather a requirement that the home have the hazard coverage before the lender will grant a loan.
+This does not mean actual insurance on the mortgage itself, but rather a requirement that the home has the hazard coverage before the lender will grant a loan.

 What does hazard insurance cover?